 For imaging the liver, spleen, or bone marrow, sulfur colloid is labeled.

 For imaging the biliary tract, iminodiacetic acid derivatives are labeled and used to check for biliary obstruction, bile leaks, and gallbladder disorders.

-Radionuclide scanning is also used to image the thyroid gland and the cerebrovascular, cardiovascular, respiratory, and GU systems.
-For example, in myocardial perfusion imaging, heart tissue takes up radionuclides (eg, thallium) in proportion to perfusion.
+Radionuclide scanning is also used to image the thyroid gland and the cerebrovascular, cardiovascular, respiratory, and genitourinary systems.
+For example, in myocardial perfusion imaging Myocardial Perfusion Imaging Radionuclide imaging uses a special detector (gamma camera) to create an image following injection of radioactive material.
+This test is done to evaluate Cardiac valvular disorders Cardiomyopathy... read more , heart tissue takes up radionuclides (eg, thallium) in proportion to perfusion.
 This technique can be combined with stress testing.

 Radionuclide scanning is also used to evaluate tumors.

 SPECT uses a gamma camera that rotates around the patient.
 The resultant series of images are reconstructed by computer into 2-dimensional tomographic slices in a similar manner to that done in conventional CT.
 The 2-dimensional images can be used for tomographic reconstruction to yield 3-dimensional images.

 Radiation exposure depends on the radionuclide and dose used.
 Effective doses tend to range from 1.5 to 17 mSv, as in the following (see American College of Radiology(ACR): Radiation Dose to Adults From Common Imaging Examinations):

 For lung scans: About 2 mSv